johannes-manner/SeMoDe/README.md

 2. API Key of the Application Insights account.
 A key can be created under "API Access" in Application Insights.

 3. Function Name of the function the performance data are fetched from.
 It is specified under the function apps.

+4. Desired start time filter.
+Only logs after specified time are taken into account.
+It has the format yyyy-MM-dd_HH:mm or yyyy-MM-dd .

+5. Desired end time filter.
+Only logs before specified time are taken into account.
+It has the format yyyy-MM-dd_HH:mm or yyyy-MM-dd .